skolchin/gbr/README.md

   * Luminosity equalization using [CLAHE](http://books.google.com.au/books?hl=en&lr=&id=CCqzMm_-WucC&oi=fnd&pg=PR11&dq=Contrast%20Limited%20Adaptive%20Histogram%20Equalization%20Graphics%20Gems%20IV&ots=mtft15JJbl&sig=acQg6XLt7jzqR0MjO6sYUa0Sjtc#v=onepage&q=Contrast%20Limited%20Adaptive%20Histogram%20Equalization%20Graphics%20Gems%20IV&f=false)
   * Watershed (post-filter).

 Filter and board detection parameters can be changed through the interface and saved to property file (.JSON).
 The property file is loaded automatically when an image is loaded for processing.
-Board recognition parameters can also be saved in another JSON file with .JGF extension.

-Currently, the program performs quite well on a computer-generated and even real boards.
-In complex cases, additional parameter tuning might be needed.
+Recognised board can be saved to an SGF file.
+It creates standard SGF file, although, definetelly, it cannot reproduce actual game flow and saves stones one by one.

 Examples of source images (left) and results of their processing (right):